Uttar Pradesh: The Heartland of India

 - Events from the Ramayana and Mahabharata are associated with this region.

-- After the Kurukshetra War, the Pandavas were connected to Hastinapur (present-day Meerut).
+- After the Kurukshetra War, the Pandavas settled in Hastinapur (present-day Meerut).

 Buddhism and Jainism